 1. The Customer relinquishes the right to suspend fulfilment of any commitment resulting from an Agreement.

-1. All Products (to be) delivered will continue to be exclusively owned by CCC until the Customer has completely fulfilled all its liabilities and payment obligations with regard to CCC, including claims relating to failure to fulfil.
+1. All Products (to be) delivered will continue to be exclusively owned by CCC until the Customer has completely fulfilled all its liabilities and payment obligations, no matter on what grounds, with regard to CCC, including claims relating to failure to fulfil.

-2. Until that time CCC can invoke retention of title and claim back the goods.
+2. Until that time CCC can invoke retention of title and claim back the Products.

 3. Before ownership has transferred to the Customer, the latter may not sell, alienate, pledge or encumber the Products with any other right.

-6. If CCC invokes retention of title, the Agreement will be regarded as dissolved and CCC will be entitled to claim compensation, lost profit and interest.
+6. If CCC invokes retention of title, the Agreement will be regarded as terminated and CCC will be entitled to claim for losses arising out of early termination, including without limitation loss of profit and interest.

-1. Deliveries will take place Ex Works, unless the Parties have explicitly agreed otherwise in writing.
+1. Deliveries will take place DAP, unless the Parties have explicitly agreed otherwise in writing.

 2. If such is required given the circumstances, CCC will be entitled to carry out part deliveries of a Product.

 3. Each partial delivery, including but not limited to incomplete deliveries or deliveries with deviating numbers/ quantities, is held to constitute a separate delivery and is to be paid pro rata for by the Customer.